About Jacob Molyneux, senior editor/blog editor

 THINK about where they should publish their work.
 Are the journals they are considering reputable?

-CHECK the list of questions designed to help determine if a journal […]
+CHECK the list of questions designed to help determine if a journal is respectable […]

 Nursing Ethics: Helping Out on the Unit vs. Teaching Nursing Students Crucial Skills